 Both the heart and the base notes work together to deepen the scent introduced in the top note about 30 minutes after application.
 They mingle their molecules together to create the full body of the fragrance, comprising in the end about 10-25% of the total aroma.
 The base notes are usually associated with the dry-down period and their ultimate function is to provide to the user a lasting impression of the fragrance.
 They are the final notes and only appear after the others have completely evaporated.
 They are often very rich and smooth and are the longest lasting of the three classes of notes.
 Some more commonly used base notes include: cedarwood, sandalwood, vanilla, amber, patchouli, oak moss and musk.

-To help better explain how to identify the various notes of a fragrance, here are a few of our perfumers favorite scents, specific to the ever-growing use of aromas for ambient scent marketing in hotels and other interior spaces, each of which are broken down by the notes that make them unique and memorable.
+To help better explain how to identify the various notes of a fragrance, here are a few of our perfumers favorite scents, specific to the ever-growing use of aromas for scent marketing, each of which are broken down by the notes that make them unique and memorable.

 Barrel Aged Elixir